Saturday, July 19, 2025

 Naturally, one of the first displays to catch my eye is this 1990 Ural motorcycle and sidecar, which is a licensed copy of an earlier BMW.
 The story is that an American officer became friendly with an inebriated Russian general, who gifted the American the bike.
 Not being able to ship the motorcycle home through regular channels, the officer dismantled the bike and sent it to his mother in multiple packages.
 Back home he reassembled the bike and some time later donated it to the museum.
 I have my doubts about this story, but that it what it says on the placard next to the bike.

-An outdoor area has several airplanes on display, including a Korean war era Russian MIG-17 and MIG-17.
+An outdoor area has several airplanes on display, including a Korean war era Russian MIG-15 and a MIG-17.

 The Learjet looks as sleek today as it did in 1980.